 Traveler or Tourist?

 The debate about the difference between traveler or tourist has been raging for a long time.
 Bored?
-Try calling someone at the hostel who wears dreadlocks and fisherman’s pants a tourist then see what happens.
-Backpackers consider themselves “travelers” because “tourists” are dolts who wear fanny packs on their expensive guided tours.
+Try calling someone at the hostel who wears fisherman’s pants a tourist then see what happens.
+Backpackers consider themselves “travelers” because “tourists” are viewed as dolts who wear fanny packs and take expensive guided tours.

 But here’s the deal: The United Nations set the definition of “tourist” in 1945 as someone traveling abroad for at least 24 hours and less than six months.
-So, unless your trip extends beyond half a year, sorry, you’re technically a tourist.
+So, unless your vagabonding trip extends beyond half a year, sorry, you’re technically a “tourist.”

-Yes, this includes those older sexpats who start the day sat in clusters with beers and packs of Marlboro Reds on the table by 9 a.m.
+Yes, this includes those older sexpats in some countries who start the day sat in clusters with beers and packs of Marlboro Reds on the table by 9 a.m.

-Many people don’t like the word “expatriate”; it sounds like someone who is no longer patriotic to their home country.
+Many people living outside their countries don’t prefer the word “expatriate.”
+The term sounds like someone who is no longer patriotic to their home country.
 While that may or may not be the case, the origin of the word expatriate comes from Latin ex (out of) and patria (country or fatherland).
 So, technically, an expat is just someone who is out of their home country for an extended amount of time.

-That means that by the strictest linguistic definition, if you stay away over six months, you are no longer a tourist and are now an expat.
-Go get a beer.
+That means that by the strictest linguistic definition, if you stay away from your home country for over six months, you are no longer a tourist and are now an expat.

 Imagine: You’ve been on a boat with nothing but dirty swashbucklers and bad food for months on end.
-You arrive in Hawaii and get treated like European rock stars while grass-wearing, brown-skinned beauties make all your fantasies come true.
+You arrive in Hawaii and get treated like European rock stars (or deities, even) while grass-wearing indigenous beauties make all your fantasies come true.

-Needless to say, Captain Cook had a difficult time convincing his men to leave their new fresh-fruit-feeding girlfriends to get back on a boat bound for what could be months of more seafaring hell.
+Needless to say, Captain Cook had a difficult time convincing his men to leave their new girlfriends who reportedly fed them fresh fruit and were willing to do anything for a scrap of iron.
+No one wanted to get back on a boat bound for what could be months of more seafaring hell.
 In fact, some stayed behind, went AWOL, and were never heard from again.
+Others attempted to jump ship but were summarily rounded up and flogged.

-After being gone from Hawaii for only a month, the mast on the HMS Resolution conveniently broke; high fives were slapped all around because the men knew where they would be returning: Hawaii.
+After being gone from Hawaii for only a month, the mast on the HMS Resolution broke.
+Sailors probably slapped high-fives all around because there was only one place they could return: Hawaii.

 Only this time, the expedition was met with less than enthusiasm on the beach in Hawaii — leaving behind a wake of pregnancies and disease tends to do that.
 Captain Cook was eventually hit over the head and stabbed repeatedly on his way down.

-The travel lesson here?
-Be a good guest the first time.
+The thing every traveler should know?
+When couchsurfing, be a good guest the first time.
 And remember what Benjamin Franklin said: “Guests, like fish, begin to smell after three days.”